98teg/JSONConfigFile/doc/files/JSON-PROPERTY-INTEGER.md

 ## Usage

-Once you have instantiated the class, you can set the boundaries of the possible values via the 'set_min_value' and 'set_max_value' methods.
+Once you have instantiated the 'JSONPropertyInteger' class, you can set the boundaries of the possible values via the 'set_min_value' and 'set_max_value' methods.
 The values that these functions receive as parameters are inclusive.
 To remove any boundary you can use the 'remove_min_value' and 'remove_max_value' methods.

 ## Example